 That depends on your age, your medical history, and your risks.

 - Ages 21 to 30: You should have a Pap test every three years.
 Cervical cancer takes 10 to 20 years to develop, so you don’t need the test each year.
 You do not need a pap test before age 21, even if you are sexually active.

-- Ages 30 to 65: The new guidelines from The American Cancer Society and others say that you can have the Pap test every five years—as long as you have a test for HPV at the same time.
+- Ages 30 to 65: The new guidelines from the American Cancer Society and others say that you can have the Pap test every five years—as long as you have a test for the human papillomavirus, or HPV, at the same time.
 HPV is a sexually transmitted infection that can cause cervical cancer.
-HPV stands for human papillomavirus.

 This report is for you to use when talking with your health-care provider.
 It is not a substitute for medical advice and treatment.
 Use of this report is at your own risk.

 © 2016 Consumer Reports.
 Developed in cooperation with the American Academy of Family Physicians.
 To learn more about the sources used in this report and terms and conditions of use, visit ConsumerHealthChoices.org/about-us/.